pairshaped/curlingio-docs/docs/event-management/teams.md

 - Lineup

 You can also pre-create your teams before or while registrations are coming in if you want to setup your round robins and draw schedules ahead of time.
+You don't need to assign curlers to teams to have round robins, draw schedules, and scores.